karmaniverous/stan/docs-src/cli-examples.md

   - Conflicts with -A (cannot combine while disabling archives).
 - -k, --keep / -K, --no-keep
   - Keep (do not clear) the output directory across runs.
-- -l, --live / -L, --no-live
-  - Enable/disable a live progress table in TTY.
-Built‑in default: enabled.
-- -S, --no-scripts
-  - Do not run scripts.
-This conflicts with -s and -x.
-  - If combined with -A as well, STAN prints the plan and does nothing else.

 - -p, --plan
   - Print a concise run plan and exit with no side effects.
 - -P, --no-plan
   - Execute without printing the run plan first.

-- --live / --no-live
+- -l, --live / -L, --no-live
   - Enable/disable a live progress table in TTY.
 Built‑in default: enabled.
-  - Non‑TTY runs (tests/CI) are unaffected and keep line‑per‑event logs.- --hang-warn <seconds>
+  - Non‑TTY runs (tests/CI) are unaffected and keep line‑per‑event logs.
+- --hang-warn <seconds>
   - Label a running script as “stalled” after this many seconds of inactivity (TTY only).
 - --hang-kill <seconds>
   - Terminate stalled scripts after this many seconds (SIGTERM → grace → SIGKILL; TTY only).
 - --hang-kill-grace <seconds>
   - Grace period in seconds before SIGKILL after SIGTERM (TTY only).

-Defaults (built-in unless overridden by cliDefaults or flags): hang-warn 120s; hang-kill 300s; hang-kill-grace 10s.
+Defaults (built‑in unless overridden by cliDefaults or flags):

+- hang-warn 120s
+- hang-kill 300s
+- hang-kill-grace 10s

 Conflicts and special cases:

 - -c conflicts with -A (combine implies archives).
-- -S conflicts with -s and -x.- -S plus -A (scripts disabled and archives disabled) => “nothing to do; plan only”.
+- -S conflicts with -s and -x.
+- -S plus -A (scripts disabled and archives disabled) => “nothing to do; plan only”.

 Examples: